merely-useful/py-rse/index.md

 we can explore where we are and what we have.
 The part of the operating system that manages files and directories (also called \gref{folders}{folder}) is called the \gref{filesystem}{filesystem}.\index{filesystem}
-Some of the most commonly-used commands in the shell create, inspect, rename, and delete files and directories.
+Some of the most commonly used commands in the shell create, inspect, rename, and delete files and directories.
 Let's start exploring them by running the command `pwd`,\index{Unix commands!pwd}
 which stands for **p**rint **w**orking **d**irectory.
 The "print" part of its name is straightforward;